AscendingPassage.com HOME PAGE.

 And finally there is the colossal temple of Luxor, looking as out of

-place now as the poor obelisk which Egypt gave us as a present, and
+place now as the poor obelisk which Egypt gave us as a gift, and

 The Entrance of the Temple of Luxor.